Recently Completed: Rockingham County – Route 602 (East Point Road) South Fork Shenandoah River Bridge

-The purpose of this project is to rehabilitate a deteriorating truss bridge on Route 602 over the South Fork of the Shenandoah River.
-The project is located in Rockingham County at the border with Page County, just west of the Shenandoah town limits.
+This project rehabilitated a deteriorating truss bridge on Route 602 over the South Fork of the Shenandoah River.
+The project is in Rockingham County at the border with Page County, just west of the Shenandoah town limits.

-Bridge rehabilitation is scheduled to start in late April 2018 and take about eight months to complete.
-The work includes replacing bearings; repairing abutments and pier caps; strengthening floor beams; reconstructing expansion joints; installing deck drains; and placing a new concrete overlay.
+Bridge rehabilitation started in late April 2018 and was completed in December 2018.
+The work included replacing bearings; repairing abutments and pier caps; strengthening floor beams; reconstructing expansion joints; installing deck drains; and placing a new concrete overlay.

 As of 2014, the average traffic count for Route 602 was 3,447 vehicles per day.

-This project rehabilitates an aging bridge on a key secondary roadway that serves residents and businesses.
-After this work is complete, the bridge will accommodate current legal loads and weight limit posting will no longer be required.
+This project rehabilitated an aging bridge on a key secondary roadway that serves residents and businesses.
+The bridge can now accommodate all legal loads and weight limit posting is no longer required.